 We respect your privacy.
 Legal Aid will not tell anyone else anything about you unless you want us to.

 If you do qualify for Legal Aid help:

-- We will advise you about how to solve your problem yourself.
+- We will tell you about how to solve your problem yourself.
 We may also give you some written information about your legal rights.

 - We may ask you to send us more information about your case.
 We will review it before we meet with you again to give you more advice.

-- We may need to do some legal research and discuss your legal issues before we can advise you.
+- We may need to do some legal research and discuss your legal issues before we can help you.
 We will meet with you again later.

 - We may represent you in court proceedings or at a hearing